rremple/intervalidus/readme.md

 ## In what intervals are your data valid?

-A Scala library with zero dependencies for representing data as valid only in discrete or continuous intervals, in one, two, three, or more (!) dimensions.
+A Scala library with zero dependencies for representing data (the "what") as valid only in discrete or continuous intervals (the "where"), in one, two, three, or more (!) dimensions.
 This seems to come up a lot in application design both in terms of effective dating and versioning data.